xianlinbox/daily_practise/aws-solution-architect/design-security-strategy.md

 By default, All inboud traffic is denied; All outbound traffic is allowed.

-- Network ACL: allow or deny specific inbound and outbound traffic at the subnet level
 - BPA(Block Public Access): centralized security feature that enables you to authoritatively prevent public internet access to VPC resources

+### Network ACL

+allow or deny specific inbound and outbound traffic at the subnet level. applied on subnet.

+- Default NACL, all traffic allowed; Custom NACL, all traffic denied.
+- stateless, both inbound and outbound traffic rules must be explicitly

+a rule in ACL:

+- Protocol (e.g., TCP, UDP, ICMP).
+- Port range (e.g., HTTP: port 80, HTTPS: port 443).
+- Source/Destination IP addresses.

 ## security features in S3